johnny-shaman/sign/documents/en-us/specification/Type_System_en-us.md

 ## 1. The Essence of "Invisible Strong Static Typing"

-Sign language realizes the seemingly contradictory characteristic of being "strongly statically typed yet typeless."
-This is an innovative approach in language design:
+Sign language's type system adopts a different approach from conventional programming languages.
+In particular, the concept of "invisible strong static typing" aims to ensure type safety without making programmers conscious of the existence of types.
+The essence of this type is guaranteed as follows:

+- **Name = Type**: The name of an identifier itself expresses the type, making explicit type declarations unnecessary
-- **Strong static typing aspect**: All values have clear types, and type mismatches are detected at compile time
+- **Value = Type**: Values themselves have types, and type mismatches are detected at compile time
-- **Typeless aspect**: Programmers do not need to explicitly declare types and can code without being conscious of types
+- **Syntax = Type**: The language syntax guarantees types, allowing programmers to code without being conscious of types

-This duality is realized through a "list-based unified data model."
-Since all computational objects are unified under the concept of lists, the existence of types is not made apparent on the surface.

 ## 2. List-Based Unified Data Model

 Sign language's type system is built around the unified concept of lists:

 - **Strings** = List of characters ("lists of characters are treated as strings")
-- **Boolean evaluation** = Pattern matching of values ("empty lists and unexecuted lambda terms are false")
+- **Boolean evaluation** = Pattern matching of values ("empty lists and unevaluated lambda terms are false")
 - **Functions** = List of operations, or functionalization of operators
 - **Collections** = List of values, or list of key-value pairs